Agent Settings

 Creating agents

 After creation, all settings can be changed at any time through the settings page described above.
+The runtime restarts automatically after creation to activate the new agent’s config.

 Save behavior